Stanford White (1853-1906)

 Newport

-Stanford White was a member of the celebrated architectural firm of McKim, Mead & White, that designed so many of the most decadent Beaux-Arts mansions during New York's Gilded Age.
+He was born in New York City and graduated from the University of New York.
+He studied architecture in the offices of Charles D. Gambrill and H.H.
+Richardson.
+He became a senior partner in the celebrated architectural firm of McKim, Mead & White that designed so many of the most decadent Beaux-Arts mansions and public buildings during New York's Gilded Age.
 Among the partners, it was Stanford White who undertook the many domestic commissions from the wealthiest of Gilded Age America.
-He was considered to be the arbiter of good taste, but he was also the same man who held the infamous 'Pie Girl': "A huge pastry was brought in, the waiters chanted 'Six-a-song-of-Sixpence,' and at the punch line, the pie opened, a flock of canaries flew out, followed by a sixteen-year old girl, swathed in black veiling.
+He was considered to be the arbiter of good taste, but he was also the same man who is remembered for being the host at the infamous 'Pie Girl' event: "A huge pastry was brought in, the waiters chanted 'Six-a-song-of-Sixpence,' and at the punch line, the pie opened, a flock of canaries flew out, followed by a sixteen-year old girl, swathed in black veiling.
 The press castigated the evening as a bacchanalian revel".
-In 1906, in a scandal that shook Gilded Age society to its core, White was shot and murdered by a jealous husband, Harry Kendall Thaw (son of a Pittsburgh railroad baron) for seducing another sixteen-year old girl: Harry Thaw's showgirl wife!
-Thaw was acquitted on the grounds of insanity.
-He left a widow, Bessie, and one son.

-Contributed by Mark Meredith on 02/10/2018 and last updated on 07/11/2022.
+Contributed by Mark Meredith on 02/10/2018 and last updated on 27/02/2024.

 Elizabeth, The Queen Mother (2013), by Hugo Vickers